-Nordstrom Invites Customers To Make Merry And Celebrate The Season Of Joy
+Nordstrom invites Customers To Make Merry And Celebrate The Season Of Joy

 - Get Styled with Free Styling Services

 Nordstrom stylists will help you look great and feel your best for whatever you're doing this holiday season.
 Whether you need an outfit for holiday family photos, your company party, a dinner party with friends or cozy weekend wear, Nordstrom stylists make shopping easy and fun.
-Customers can try before they buy with Nordstrom Trunk Club, chat with a stylist for personalized outfit recommendations or schedule a virtual or in-person appointment with a stylist at Nordstrom or Nordstrom Local.
+Customers can schedule a virtual or in-person appointment with a stylist at Nordstrom to help with personalized outfit recommendations.

 - Make it Personal

 One of the best ways to make a gift special is to personalize it.
-Visit any Nordstrom, Nordstrom Local or Nordstrom Rack to get your gift personalized.
 Whether you're adding initials to a denim jacket or a name to a blanket, Nordstrom tailors can help make your gifts as unique as the recipient.
+Visit any Nordstrom Canada store to get your gift personalized.

 - Make a Holiday Shopping Plan